chharvey/counterpoint/docs/spec/notation.md

 a throw completion structure whose \`value\` is ‹v› is returned.
 That is, the step is shorthand for «*Return:* [type= throw, value= ‹v›].».
 Note that such a completion structure is “abrupt”.

+An algorithm step that reads «*Throw:* [type= ‹type›, value= ‹v›].» is to be interpreted as «*Return:* [type= throw, value= ‹v›]», not the original completion “wrapped” in a new *throw* completion.
+Similarly, an algorithm step that reads «*Throw:* ‹CS›.», where ‹CS› represents an actual CompletionStructure object (such as the result of an algorithm call), is also to be interpreted in the same manner, as returning a *throw* completion structure whose value is the value of ‹CS›.

 #### Unwrap
 An algorithm step that contains «*Unwrap:* ‹s›» (where ‹s› is a completion structure or algorithm call)